10+ Things To Do In Calpe, Spain

 Playa La Fossa is the most famous, Blue Flag beach in Calpe.
 Another beach with this title is Playa del Arenal Bol, located just a few steps from Calpe old town.
 Other noteworthy beaches and caves are Playa del Cantal Roig, Cala El Racó, Cala La Calalga, Platja Mascarat, and Cala La Calalga.

-Los Banos de la Reina in Calpe, Spain
+Los Baños de la Reina in Calpe, Spain

 Port of Calpe

-Right next to the port you can also find a harbor for leisure boats and a few restaurants that serve fresh seafood.
+Right next to the port, you can also find a harbor for leisure boats and a few restaurants that serve fresh seafood.

-Port of Calpe, Spain
+View over Port of Calpe, Spain

-El Racó Cove
+Cove El Racó

 After coming down from Peñón de Ifach or after visiting the port you can go and see El Racó Cove.
 It’s a 70-meter cove with crystal waters that attract many divers.
 The interesting fact is that El Racó Cove has an underwater trail, with signs showing the way, so if you’re into diving you probably will appreciate this place.

-Mirador Morro de Toix
+Viewpoint: Mirador Morro de Toix

 Calpe offers many water sports opportunities.
 So diving, snorkeling, sailing, kayaking, paddle boarding, and windsurfing are readily available.
 If you’re a water sports enthusiast you’ll definitely find something for yourself.